 RPEL may be used to support an application for entry onto the programme in accordance with the entry requirements stated in the section above.
-However, RPEL and RPL do not normally enable transfer of credit into a level 7 programme nor enable exemption from any component on these programmes.
+UCEM also recognises credit awarded by higher education degree awarding bodies in accordance with the relevant higher education qualifications framework and allows that credit to count towards module exemption from the programme.